 PointsBet Sportsbook Features

-PointsBet has followed in the lead of most other North American sportsbooks by expanding their available betting lines.
-In particular, they have broadened the number of single-event props they offer.
-They used to just focus on tentpole competitions.
-But now, for example, they are among the betting sites for NFL football that release weekly prop lines.
+PointsBet followed in the lead of most other North American sportsbooks by expanding their available betting lines.
+In particular, they broadened the number of single-event props they offered.
+They once focused mainly on tentpole competitions, but eventually became among the betting sites for NFL football that released weekly prop lines.

-With that said, PointsBet’s list of available sports to bet on tends to be pretty limited when compared to many of the other best online sportsbooks.
-They may open up their catalog for niche interests such as Snooker, Fencing, Billiards, Watersports, etc. For the most part, though, they stick to the basics.
-Here’s the full list of PointsBet sports betting options below:
+With that said, PointsBet’s list of available sports to bet on tended to be more limited compared to many of the best online sportsbooks.
+They occasionally opened up their catalog for niche interests such as Snooker, Fencing, Billiards, or Watersports.
+For the most part, though, they stuck to the basics.
+Here was the full list of PointsBet sports betting options:

 • NFL Betting